Cives Mundi: The Caribbean

 In the Dominican Republic and Haiti, AIDS prevention has been one of Cives Mundi's main priorities.
 A project to optimize coffee harvest was also carried out in Loma de Panzo, in the Dominican Republic.
 After the 2010 Haiti earthquake, Cives Mundi implemented two projects to help rebuilding the country by reactivating the local economy through craftmanship in the town of Jacmel.

 Latin America

 Besides Peru, Cives Mundi carries out projects for cooperation in other countries with different indigenous ethnics.
 Thus, the Guaraní Indians benefit from the projects in Argentina and Paraguay.
-The Wiwa Indians are the beneficiaries in Colombia, and the Kichua Indians in Ecuador.
+The Wiwa people are the beneficiaries in Colombia, and the Quechua people in Ecuador.
 Besides, Cives Mundi promoted the twinning between the Santa Cruz Island (Galápagos) island in Ecuador, and the Berlanga de Duero village in the Spanish town of Soria.
 Berlanga de Duero is the birthplace of Fray Tomás de Berlanga, discoverer of the archipelago.